mayer79/foodDetector/README.md

 # load("data/food_pretrained.RData", verbose = TRUE)
 ```

-Since this step is very time consuming (ca. 1h on my laptop), don't forget to store the resulting three objects on the disk!
+Since this step is very time consuming (ca. 1h on my laptop/PC), don't forget to store the resulting three objects on the disk!

 ### Steps 4: Train random forest